ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_1.typ

 == Software tools

-The later portion of this course makes use of the XV6 operating system.
+The later portion of this course makes use of the XV6 operating system, which is a simple "toy" operating system which is easy to modify.

 Because XV6 runs on a different architecture than most computers, it can only be run using a virtual machine.
 Thankfully, a free and easy-to-use virtual machine exists called QEMU.
 The next sections will show you how to install this software stack.